 CAAGKC was founded to help people change their lives for the better; help them reach for the star and achieve the moon:

-- We improved the energy efficiency of 281 homes free of charge through our Weatherization Program (LIWAP.)
+- We improved the energy efficiency of 226 homes and impacted 439 lives through our Weatherization Program (LIWAP.)

-- CAAGKC toiletry pantries provided 164,246 moms and dads with the supplies they need to keep their families clean and healthy.
+- CAAGKC toiletry pantries provided 179,448 moms and dads with the supplies they needed to keep their families clean and healthy.

 The whole point of what we do here at CAAGKC is to help people move out of poverty and become financially independent.
 Below are just a few of our stories of success.
 These stories will inspire you and help you remember that you are not alone in this fight.
 CAAGKC is here to help you reach your goals and be all you can be.
 Do you want to share your success story with the community?
 Let us know.

 It had been a difficult fall for Nicholas and Tabitha, to say the least.
 Tabitha had developed some major health issues and was unable to work.
 And just like that, half their income disappeared…

 It can happen to anyone.
 One day you are working at a good job, living life and raising your child, and the next moment everything you have worked for is in jeopardy…

 Like many high school juniors, Tanesha wasn’t exactly sure what she was going to do after graduation.
 She was raised in a less than ideal neighborhood and college seemed like just a pipe dream.
 But Tanesha had the opportunity to join a select group of students participating in the P.A.V.E. the Way program…